"Carl Sandburg Home National Historic Site" by NPS / Victoria Stauffenberg , public domain

 black and white image of Carl Sandburg sitting, playing a guitar

-Carl Sandburg's Abraham Lincoln Address
+Carl Sandburg and Abraham Lincoln

 Black and white photo of one man at a desk with microphone while two men sit at desk in background